vanus-labs/docs/blog/2023-01-30-awsbilling-slack-blog/index.md

   secret_access_key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY <- Your secret key
 EOF
 ```
 Note: The target is the endpoint that will receive our Events in this case Vanus.
-For this, we will use our Vanus Gateway (192.168.49.2:30001).
-The target URL follows a specific pattern which is

-Now we will run the Billing Source connector.
+Run Amazon billing with the following command:

 ```shell
 docker run -it --rm --network=host \